What Is A Startup MVP & How To Build One?

 MVP in Software Development

-The MVP approach is most commonly used to build software and technology products because an iterative development process naturally lends itself to software development.
+The MVP approach is most commonly used to build software and technology products because an iterative development process naturally lends itself to software or app development.
+In many cases, an MVP for a software product could be as simple as a landing page or a demo video (like in the famous case of Dropbox).

 The MVP approach is commonly used in software development because it’s perfectly compatible with the agile software development methodology.
 The agile development philosophy and the MVP approach both prioritize customer input throughout the development process, not after it.